 The R/P ratio has been steady since 2009 with approximately 15 years of reserve life.
-In 2018 the R/P ratio slightly increased due to adding Montney oil reserves.
-Montney oil continues growing and has surpassed Boundary Lake to become the largest oil pool in B.C.
+In 2019, the R/P ratio increased by 16.8 per cent, due principally to production rate decline.
+Heritage Montney oil remaining reserves continue to be the largest oil pool in B.C.

-Figure 15: Historical Oil Development 1998 to 2018
+Figure 15: Historical Oil Development 1999 to 2019

-32 per cent of the remaining oil reserves in B.C. are located in pools with secondary recovery pressure maintenance schemes, predominantly waterfloods.
+31.4 per cent of the remaining oil reserves in B.C. are located in pools with secondary recovery pressure maintenance schemes, predominantly waterfloods.
 These oil pools are listed in Table A-4: Oil Pools Under Waterflood.
-Gas injection recovery schemes account for 0.6 per cent of remaining oil reserves, occurring in seven oil pools (see Table A-5: Oil Pools Under Gas Injection).
+Gas injection recovery schemes account for 0.6 per cent of remaining oil reserves, occurring in five oil pools (see Table A-5: Oil Pools Under Gas Injection).

-Other Fields 25%
+Other Fields 23%